NaturalHistoryMuseum/inselect-templates/README.md

         enter a value for this field.

     * `Choices`
+        Optional.
 A list of unique strings from which the user can choose.

     * `Choices with data`
+        Optional.
 A list of unique strings from which the user can choose, together with hidden data values.
         `Choices` and `Choices with data` are mutually exclusive.

     * `Parser`
+        Optional.
 One of the following
         * `date`
         A string in the form `YYYY-M[M]-D[D]`.